-$\underline{http://documents.hants.gov.uk/education/LADOs af equarding children in education 2014 template letter for parent. doc$
+http://documents.hants.gov.uk/education/LADOsafeguardingchildrenineducation2014templatelett erforparent.doc

-On occasions parents and volunteers support with the task of transporting children to visits and off-site activities arranged by the school.
-(This is in addition to any informal arrangements made directly between parents for after school clubs etc.) In managing these arrangements the school will put in place measures to ensure the safety and welfare of young people carried in parents' and volunteers' cars.
+On occasions parents and volunteers support with the task of transporting children to visits and off-site activities arranged by the school; this is in addition to any informal arrangements made directly between parents for after school clubs etc. In managing these arrangements, the school will put in place measures to ensure the safety and welfare of young people carried in parents' and volunteers' cars.
 This is based on guidance from the local authority and follows similar procedures for school staff using their cars on school business.